ocramz/petsc-hs-docker/README.md

 The rationale for this choice is manifold:

-* PETSc is a largeish dependency that takes some 15 minutes to build on a fast machine.
+* PETSc is a large dependency that takes some 15 minutes to build on a fast machine.
 We use continuous integration (Travis CI) for testing so anything that cuts down testing time is a good thing (on the other hand, Travis must download a 4.3 GB set of files) so the tradeoff is between computation and bandwidth.
 So far it seems like computation is slower.

 * We'd like to have a consistent, or, better still, identical, development/test environment, that works both on a laptop and a compute cluster by construction.